minoa-lang/reference/src/operators/special-operators.md

 This is similar to the or-else operator, but instead of being based on a 'thruthy' value, it is based on an explicit erronous value.

-This is shorthand for the non-error capturing [catch expression](../expressions/catch-expressions.md).
+This is shorthand for the non-error capturing [catch expression].
 Unlike the catch expression, this operator follows a different precedence.

 The associated trait is `Catch`.